Everest Base Camp Trek with Helicopter Return - 10 Days

 • With the Global Adventure Trekking team, all the trekkers can expect to go on one of the most exciting and adventurous expeditions to the base camp of the tallest peak in the world.

-• Our team makes sure that the helicopter trekkers return on is well-checked and very safe to travel.
+• Our team makes sure that the helicopter the trekkers return on is well-checked and very safe to travel.

 • If the regular EBC with Helicopter return package does not match your preference, you can also customize the package.